Real Estate

 2026 Korea Comprehensive Real Estate Tax — 1.2B Single-Home Deduction, Multi-Home Surcharge, Joint Spousal Strategy

-The Comprehensive Real Estate Tax is Korea's national property tax.
-Search volume spikes every May–June because June 1 is the assessment date, May 31 is the aggregation-exclusion deadline, and joint-name conversion to spouse must also be done by May.
-This guide covers the 2026 calculation rules, the 1.2 billion single-home deduction, multi-home surcharge, and joint-spousal ownership tax savings with real numbers.
+• Payment period: December 1–15, with a 6-month installment option if the tax exceeds KRW 2.5M.
+The Comprehensive Real Estate Tax is Korea's national property holding tax.
+Search interest rises every May–June because June 1 is the assessment date, the aggregation-exclusion filing window closes at the end of June, and any joint-title transfer to a spouse should be completed before the assessment date.
+This guide explains the 2026 calculation rules, the KRW 1.2 billion single-home deduction, multi-home surcharges, and joint-spousal ownership savings with practical examples.

-The Comprehensive Real Estate Tax (Jongbu-se) is a holding tax levied annually on the publicly assessed price of homes and land owned as of June 1, 00:00 KST, when the total exceeds a threshold.
-While property tax is collected by local governments, Jongbu-se is a national tax administered by the National Tax Service, introduced in 2005 to curb price speculation and wealth inequality.
+What Is the Comprehensive Real Estate Tax?
+Who Pays Based on June 1 Assessment?
+The Comprehensive Real Estate Tax (Jongbu-se) is an annual holding tax on the publicly assessed price of homes and land owned as of June 1, 00:00 KST, when the total value exceeds the applicable threshold.
+Local governments collect ordinary property tax, but Jongbu-se is a national tax administered by the National Tax Service.
+It was introduced in 2005 to curb property speculation and reduce wealth inequality.
+The basic taxpayer categories are: - Single-household single-home owner: Applies when the publicly assessed price exceeds KRW 1.2 billion

-• Multi-home owner (2+ homes): When total exceeds KRW 900 million
+• Multi-home owner (2+ homes): Applies when the combined value exceeds KRW 900 million

-The critical concept is "single-household single-home."
-It does NOT mean simply that one person owns one home — it means the entire household combined owns only one home.
-If a spouse or same-household child owns a separate property, the 1.2 billion deduction is lost and only the standard 900 million deduction applies.
+• Corporate-owned residential property: Taxed on the full assessed value with no deduction The key phrase is "single-household single-home."
+It does NOT simply mean one person owns one home.
+It means the entire household owns only one home in total.
+If a spouse or a child in the same household owns another property, the KRW 1.2 billion deduction is lost and the standard KRW 900 million deduction applies instead.

-4. 4Apply progressive rates: 0.5%–5.0% based on tax base brackets.
+3. 3Apply progressive rates: Use the 0.5%–5.0% rate schedule based on the tax base.

-5. 5Subtract overlapping property tax: Deduct property tax already imposed on the same property.
+4. 4Subtract overlapping property tax: Deduct property tax already charged on the same property.
+Real example — single-household single-home at KRW 1.5B assessed price: - Total assessed price: KRW 1.5B

 • After 1.2B deduction: KRW 300M